 In 1894, Captain Alfred Dreyfus an obscure Jewish officer was accused of treason.
 Despite obviously flimsy evidence, what remained of the French nobility and the Catholic church joined with the reactionary elements in the army to denounce Dreyfus and to whip up hatred against Jews among the masses.

 Fin-de-siècle France seemed an especially unlikely site for mass anti-semitic hysteria.
-Over a century earlier, the Revolution emancipated French Jews.
-The Code Napoléon specifically guaranteed religious freedom throughout Europe.
-Throughout the 19th century, France had been a haven for eastern European Jews fleeing pogroms.
+A century earlier the Revolution emancipated French Jews.
+The Code Napoléon guaranteed religious freedom from the Atlantic Coast to the Black Sea.
+After Napoléon’s armies were defeated, France became a haven for eastern European Jews fleeing pogroms.

 But the French economy since at least 1870 had not been performing nearly as well as her artists.
 The Bourse crashed in 1882.
 French GDP dropped over the next decade.
 Concomitantly, the banking industry reeled from crisis to crisis jeopardizing the savings of millions of small depositors.
 By 1900, France had fallen behind Germany and the United States as well as Great Britain in wealth and power.
 This economic instability may account for the outsize influence of Edouard Drumont an anti-semitic publisher who riled up the masses before and during the Dreyfus Affair by contrasting the wealth of Jewish bankers with the poverty of French workers.